alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 ![Profile summary](/public/destruct-o-match/profile.png)
 {: .centered }

-(The avatar I'm using right now literally took me 5 years to get.
-I'm very glad that I have it.)
+(The avatar I'm using right now literally took me 5 years to unlock.
+I'm very glad I have it.)
 {: .centered }

 Avatars start easy, but can become fiendishly difficult.
-To give a sense of how far they can go, let me quote a post I wrote before.
+To give a sense of how far they can go, let me quote the post I wrote on the Neopets economy.

 > The Hidden Tower Grimoires are books, and unlike the other Hidden Tower
 > items, they're entirely untradable.
 You can only buy them from the Hidden